looeee/modular-three/README.md

 }
 ```

-Again the spec here is optional, but can be used to pass in variables such as material,
+Again the **spec** object is optional, but can be used to pass in variables such as material, dimensions etc.
-dimension etc.

 Next, update the ```init()``` function of your ```Drawing``` class to instantiate the cube.